-The SDR Scheme is administered and monitored by the Staff Development Section.
+The SDR Scheme is administered and monitored by the Staff Learning and Development Office.
 The SDR Scheme Procedure and the SDR Forms can be downloaded by clicking on the document links on the right.

 What is it?

-The only data issued externally to the Directorate or Faculty are the identified development and training needs which are recorded on the Personal Development Action Plan.
-These are sent to the Staff Development Office who record, monitor and take action on the needs, as appropriate.
+The only data issued externally to the Directorate are the identified development and training needs which are recorded on the Personal Development Action Plan.
+These are sent to the Staff Learning and Development Office who record, monitor and take action on the needs, as appropriate.

 Do I need to be prepared?